bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 Component stubs are in the components/ directory.

-## **Create an IoT Role Alias for SageMaker Edge Manager**
+## **Create or edit an IoT Role Alias for SageMaker Edge Manager**

 The SageMaker Edge Manager Agent on the device will need to access resources in the Cloud.
 It uses the AWS IoT Credential Provider Role Alias to perform actions.

-First, we will create the Role in IAM.
+First, we will need to create or edit the Role in IAM.
+When you set up your AWS IoT Greengrass Core device, you may have already performed this step.

+### **If you already set up a Role for your AWS IoT Greengrass device:**

+Navigate to **AWS IoT Core Console → Secure → Role Aliases --> your Role Alias --> Edit IAM Role**

+Go to **Setup permissions for the IAM Role**

+### **If you have not set up an IAM Role yet:**

 Navigate to **AWS IAM Console → Roles → Create role**